Billy Strachan: Air force training

 Aged 18, Strachan arrived at the RAF base in Blackpool for training.
 He was the only non-white recruit, and many of his fellow recruits accused him of being crazy when he told them he had left the peace of the Caribbean to travel to wartime Britain.
 Strachan and the men he trained alongside were taught by a corporal who happened to be a former circus clown for Bertram Mills.
 He told his men that he would choose the most physically fit recruit to be his deputy, which happened to be Strachan, and the corporal told Strachan: "Darky, you are my deputy."
 Strachan was emotionally torn by the racial insult, which he had never been called before as he was relatively light-skinned in comparison to the majority of black people in Jamaica.
 Despite his conflicted feelings, he was glad to have been promoted to squad deputy.

 Bombing missions against Nazi Germany

-Strachan (standing far right) poses with fellow allied pilots during WW2.
+Strachan's 576 Squadron crew who flew from RAF Fiskerton in 1945.
+Billy Strachan is standing on the right, and Len Dorricott, his navigator, is on the left.
+The Australian wireless operator, R Fuller, is crouching bottom right.

 Strachan was trained in aircrew skills and his first bombing mission was over Nazi-occupied Europe in June 1941.
 He was initially a radio operator, then he became a gunner, flying a tour of operations in RAF Bomber Command as an air gunner on Vickers Wellington bomber aeroplanes with No. 156 Squadron.
 After completing his first tour of 30 operations Strachan retrained as a pilot, flying solo after only seven hours of training.
 He undertook 15 operations as a pilot with No. 576 Squadron, flying Avro Lancasters from RAF Fiskerton in Lincolnshire.